rails-girls-summer-of-code/summer-of-code/about.md

 + *Social Coding*: And of course we are also on [GitHub](https://github.com/rails-girls-summer-of-code).

 ### How to Get involved
-+ [Become an organizer]: To help with the organizing of Rails Girls SoC, please join our [Organizers mailing list](https://groups.google.com/forum/?fromgroups#!forum/rails-girls-summer-of-code).
++ [Become an organizer](/about/team): To help with the organizing of Rails Girls SoC, please join our [Organizers mailing list](https://groups.google.com/forum/?fromgroups#!forum/rails-girls-summer-of-code).
 + [Become a coach](/guide/coaching): You are a developer and want to support a team of students?
 Find all the information about working side-by-side with students on their project.
 + [Become a Coaching Company](/guide/coaching-company): Your company  is passionate about Open Source and has space and developer time to spare for a team?
 Find out how to become a Coaching Company.
 + [Become a Project Mentor](/guide/projects): You are core contributor to a great Open Source project and want to give students the opportunity to work on it?
 Read all about what it means to mentor an RGSoC team.